takeawaytrex/jekyll-now/about.md

 * -

 #### Bamboo and Bitbucket
-* Leveraged in build and continuous processes, including serving to web services and Chef/Opsworks configurations.
+Leveraged in build and continuous processes including:
+- serving to web services
+- Chef/Opsworks configurations.